oracle/node-oracledb/doc/api.md

 The [*node-oracledb*][1] add-on for Node.js powers high performance Oracle Database applications.

-This document shows how to use node-oracledb version 4.
+This document shows how to use node-oracledb.
 The API reference is in the first sections of this document and the [user manual](#usermanual) in subsequent sections.
-Documentation about node-oracledb version 1 is [here][94].
-Documentation about node-oracledb version 2 is [here][121].
-Documentation about node-oracledb version 3 is [here][135].
+Also see the [installation manual][2].

 The node-oracledb API is a generic Oracle Database access layer.
 Almost all the functionality described here is common across all